jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_post_loop` allows you to build your own post loop from the data you get from the API.
 * `jeherve_post_embed_image_params` allows you to specify custom Photon parameters applied to the Featured Images.
 It accepts an array of parameters.
 The accepted parameters are available [here](https://developer.wordpress.com/docs/photon/).
 * `jeherve_post_embed_article_layout` allows you to filter the layout of a single article in the list.
+* `jeherve_post_embed_featured_image` allows you to replace the Featured Image used for each post.

 == Changelog ==

+= 1.2 =
+Release Date: August 26, 2015

+* Use the `media` endpoint from the WP REST API to grab the featured image when available.
+* Refactor API queries to avoid caching responses from the APIs when they included an error.
+* Add a new filter, `jeherve_post_embed_featured_image`.
+* Add an additional embed style, `embed-grid`.
+* Include an uninstall.php to delete all transients created by the plugin when uninstalling it.

 = 1.1 =
 Releast Date: August 17, 2015